 I know that some of you may be asking, “what about those who disagree with the system?”

 My point being is that you don’t go into it blindly.
-Yes, independent homeschooling is still an option for families to this day, but it is not without challenges, especially if you don’t fall into any of the three in that list.
+Yes, independent homeschooling is still an option for families to this day, but it is not without challenges, especially if you don’t fall into 1, 2 and 4 in that list.

 Calculate the cost of your decision because it has everything to do with your child.
 How ready and willing are you to see your decision to the end?